CA-APM/cem-healthcheck-scripts/README.md

-# fieldpack.apm-scripts rel1.20-90
+# fieldpack.apm-scripts 1.20-91 by J. Mertin -- joerg.mertin(-AT-)ca.com

-**Purpose**: Provides scripts to collect data for troubleshooting an APM 9.x or later installation
+Purpose: Provides scripts to collect data for troubleshooting an APM 9.x or later installation

-  _by J. Mertin -- joerg.mertin(-AT-)ca.com_
+# Description
 The apm-scripts can be installed at any location and provide an interactive interface to collect data for specific needs (Troubleshooting, Performance/Hardware analysis or Health-check).